Syslog ingestion with ActiveGate

 # exporters: [otlphttp/syslog]

-Note: Do not modify the exporter configuration.
+Do not modify the exporter configuration.
 It's preconfigured to forward your syslogs to the Dynatrace Environment.

-1. Verify the syslog ingestion is enabled.
+4. Verify syslog ingestion is enabled.

 Otel syslog enabled: true

-2. Enable syslog on the devices you want to monitor.
+5. Enable syslog on the devices you want to monitor.

-Add the following line to the syslog daemon configuration file (/etc/rsyslog.conf)
+Add the following line to the syslog daemon configuration file (/etc/rsyslog.conf):

 • UDP